mohanmca/MohanLearningGround/src/main/md/scala/sbt_in_action.md

 testOnly <tab>
 ```

+# Checklists
+*  A rule of thumb, if there is an Exception-InInitalization when starting an sbt, grep of your build.sbt files for a val without the lazy. lazy may solve the problem as some values are used before it is being executed
+* In sbt, the fundamental unit of concurrency is the task.
+To increase parallelism of your builds, you need to have more tasks that can run simultaneously.

 * Define a task in sbt that takes the output of a shell command and retrieves the first line:
 ```SBT